Pakistan bans imports of all non-essential luxury goods - minister | Business

 Pakistan bans imports of all non-essential luxury goods - minister

+Pakistan has banned the import of all non-essential luxury goods in a bid to stabilize the economy, the information minister said on Thursday, describing the situation as an economic emergency.
+Pakistan's current account deficit has spiralled out of control and its foreign exchange reserves have tumbled while the Pakistani rupee has plummeted to historic lows against the U.S. dollar.

-Pakistan has banned the import of all non-essential luxury goods in a bid to stabilize the economy, the information minister said on Thursday.
+Pakistan has banned the import of all non-essential luxury goods in a bid to stabilize the economy, the information minister said on Thursday, describing the situation as an economic emergency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)